 The economics means a captive crowd pays for tickets to enter the circuit or a race gets intensive local sponsorship, often hundreds of small shops who each chip in €50 in return for a symbolic advert in race programme as well as more money from the municipality – the mayor gets a photo op with the champ – as well as corporate sponsors.
 There’s a circular logic where a race that attracts more stars will attract more people and therefore more sponsorship which allows more stars to be hired for the evening.

 In the past these have been unofficial races but most are now registered on the UCI calendar because pros are supposedly forbidden from riding wildcat races.
 Despite the UCI registration it’s all a show.
 No teams take part, just riders on an individual basis.
-There’s no support either, riders make their own way to the race and the bike out of the back of a the car and pump up the tyres themselves.
+There’s no support either, riders make their own way to the race and take the bike out of the back of a the car and pump up the tires themselves.

 The link to the Tour is obvious, no more than when riders who wore distinctive jerseys from the Tour de France wear them.
-For example Chris Froome sported his sequined yellow jersey from Paris last night.
+For example Chris Froome sported his sequinned yellow jersey from Paris last night.
 Other riders who have done well in the Tour are also in demand, for example in Belgium we can imagine Jan Bakelants is in demand while in France Christophe Riblon is a draw.
 Sometimes locals amateurs take part too, helping to swell the ranks on the cheap and provide some regional flavour.

 The format is simple, a short loop in town that allows the spectators to see the riders pass by many times, usually over an hour.
 There will be amateur races before plus some other exhibition events, maybe a race of retired riders.
 There’s often a victory lap and maybe some other event, a beer festival or a music concert too.

-It’s not as wrong as you think, imagine if you went to see a race and the regional kermesse lord chopped the Tour winner on the final bend to grab the win, this lèse-majesté would disappoint and undermine the sport’s hierarchy.
+It’s not as wrong as you think, imagine if you went to see a race and the regional kermesse lord chopped the Tour de France winner on the final bend to grab the win, this lèse-majesté would disappoint and undermine the sport’s hierarchy.
 Just because it’s fixed doesn’t mean it’s not fast, after all the show looks even better when riders hit 50km/h and if it’s not ideal training, it’s still a workout but hardest part is the travel and being forced into taking snack food on the go.

 The best laid plans